Intersections of Violence against Women and Violence against Children

 The Project seeks to:

-The findings from both the intersections study and the literature will be used to design an intervention to be piloted and tested in a community context in partnership with a community-based women’s organisation.
+- The findings from both the intersections research project and the scoping review will be used to design an intervention to be piloted and tested in a community context in partnership with a community-based women’s organisation.

 This project is funded by the Ford Foundation